Maria Tallchief: Early life

 As a child, Ruth Porter had dreamed about becoming a performer, but her family could not afford dance or music lessons.
 She was determined that her daughters would have opportunities for both.
 Marjorie and Betty Marie were enrolled in summer ballet classes in Colorado Springs, the latter starting at age 3.
 She and other family members also performed at rodeos and other local events.
 Betty Marie studied piano and contemplated becoming a concert pianist.

 In 1930, a ballet teacher from Tulsa, Mrs. Sabin, visited Fairfax looking for students and took on Betty Marie and Marjorie as students.
 Looking back on Sabin many years later, Tallchief wrote, "She was a wretched instructor who never taught the basics, and it's a miracle I wasn't permanently harmed."
 In addition to the problems in her teaching technique, Sabin had put Betty Marie en pointe shortly after she joined the school (at 5 years old), when she was far too young to be able to dance en pointe without injury.

 At age five, Betty Marie was enrolled at the nearby Sacred Heart Catholic School.
 Impressed by her reading ability, the teachers allowed her to skip the first two grade levels.
 Between piano, ballet, and school work, she had little free time but loved the outdoors.
 In her autobiography, she reminisced about time spent "wandering around our big front yard" and "[rambling] around the grounds of our summer cottage hunting for arrowheads in the grass."

-In 1933, the family moved to Los Angeles with the intent of getting the children into Hollywood musicals.
+In 1933, the family moved to Los Angeles with the intention of getting the children into Hollywood musicals.
 The day they arrived in Los Angeles, her mother asked the clerk at a local drugstore if he knew any good dance teachers.
 The clerk recommended Ernest Belcher, father of dancer Marge Champion.
 "An anonymous man in an unfamiliar town decided our fate with those few words," Tallchief later recalled.
 The California school moved Betty Marie back to the proper grade for her age but put her in an Opportunity Class for advanced learners.
 "Opportunity Class or not, I was still way ahead," she recalled.
 "With nothing to do, I often wandered around the schoolyard by myself."
 At this time in ballet class, Betty Marie was removed from pointe, probably saving her from major injury.